String Quartet No. 10 (Shostakovich): Music

 Playing time is approximately 22 minutes.

 I. Andante

 The first movement is in sonata rondo form and makes use of soft dynamics.
-Opening with a four-note motif on solo violin, the movement is largely written in E minor, a minor sixth away from the main key of A-flat major.
-This E minor/A-flat major dialogue recurs throughout the quartet.
-Themes in both keys are heard separately, then simultaneously, before being recapitulated in A-flat.
+Opening with a four-note motif on solo violin, the movement is largely written in E minor, a minor sixth away from the main key of A♭ major.
+This E minor/A♭ major dialogue recurs throughout the quartet.
+Themes in both keys are heard separately, then simultaneously, before being recapitulated in A♭.

 It also features sul ponticello playing, an extended technique involving use of the upper harmonics of the strings, and makes use of an anapest rhythm which recurs throughout Shostakovich's oeuvre.
 The movement contains a derivation of Shostakovich's "musical signature", the DSCH motif, a cryptogram of the composer's name using the German lettering system for musical notes.
 The movement ends morendo, denoting gradually dying away in volume.

 A typical performance takes around 5 minutes.